aleksha/data-analysis-tutorial/session-2/README.md

 ### Nice pull plots

-An example of the function, which draw nice plots.
+For large number of events it's good to produce a pull-plots, deviation (in **sqrt(n)**for **n** events in bin) for each bin.
+This plot should not contain so-called wiggles ofintervalse of large deviation.
+An example of f function, which draw nice plots:

 ```python
 def draw_param(r_fit, w_fit, h_fit, N_BINS, var, W_max, name, XTitle, Prefix, Type, var_Units):